sbsmnt/tech-challenge-frontend/README.md

 ## Challenge Statement

-You'll work on a frontend web application for a movie gallery (the).
+You'll work on a frontend web application for a movie gallery.
 This application should allow its users to view and manage movies, actors and genres.
 To get you started you'll find a local api developed with [miragejs](https://miragejs.com/) and some components with key implementation that you may use as an inspiration, as it is also inspired by our current practices.

-### Out Mindset
+### Our Mindset

 - Be consistent and concise.
 - Favor clear and clean code.